FMS FCX18S 1/18 GMC Sierra S RTR Brushless — Full Review

 The interior is fully simulated: dashboard, gear shifter, and seat texture decals are all there.
 Through the windows, the cockpit reads as a detailed scale interior rather than an empty tub.
 For a 1/18 RTR, this level of interior detail is above average.

-Brushless Motor (1312)
+Brushless motor (1312)

 The 1312 designation refers to the stator dimensions — 13 mm diameter, 12 mm length.
 It's a small outrunner, appropriate for the vehicle weight and scale.
 At 1/18, you don't need or want a high-KV motor; crawling demands torque and low-end control, not top-end RPM.
 The outrunner configuration is standard practice for scale crawlers of this size.